Finance, Budget and Accounts

 The majority of the grant and other funding allocated to the Durham Police, Crime and Victims’ Commissioner (PCVC) is allocated to the Chief Constable in order for him to maintain an effective police force.
 It is used to fund salaries, allowances, pension commitments and operational running costs.
 Capital expenditure will also be incurred and used to invest in assets such as land, buildings, information technology, vehicles and equipment.

 How is the budget set?

-The resources which Ron Hogg, Police, Crime and Victims’ Commissioner (PCVC) for Durham and Darlington has available to him, have become increasingly constrained over the past few years.
+The resources which the Police, Crime and Victims’ Commissioner (PCVC) has available, have become increasingly constrained over the past few years.
 The medium term financial plan sets out how the PCVC and and Chief Constable plan to use those resources, over the period to 2022.
 The medium term financial plan is aligned to the Police, Crime and Vicitms' Plan and takes account of affordability, risk, use of reserves and the Prudential Code for Capital Finance in Local Authorities.

 The majority of police funding is received through government grants that are issued by the Home Office.
 In addition to this, PCCs have been established as precepting authorities and can raise additional funding by setting a precept.
 This is charged to local householders as an element of Council Tax.
 Like the rest of Council Tax, how much residents pay depends upon the value of their home.